-Compliance and Security Features in Exchange Online Archiving
+Compliance and security features in Exchange Online Archiving

 Compliance features in Exchange Online Archiving

-The following sections describe the compliance features of Microsoft Exchange Online Archiving.
+This article describe the compliance features of Microsoft Exchange Online Archiving.

 Exchange Online Archiving offers two types of policies: archive and delete.
 Both types can be applied to the same item or folder.
 For example, a user can tag an email message so that it is automatically moved to the personal archive in a specified number of days and deleted after another span of days.

 The retention policy capabilities offered in Exchange Online Archiving are the same as those offered in Exchange Server 2010 Service Pack 2 (SP2) and later.
 Administrators can manage retention policies from on-premises Exchange Server 2010 and later environments.
 Managed Folders, an older approach to messaging records management that was introduced in Exchange 2007, are not available in and not compatible with Exchange Online Archiving.
-For more details, see Retention Tags and Retention Policies.
+For more information, see Retention Tags and Retention Policies.

 In-Place Hold and Litigation Hold